wagtail/wagtail/docs/reference/settings.md

 }
 ```

 Customise the behaviour of rich text fields.
-By default, `RichTextField` and `RichTextBlock` use the configuration given under the `'default'` key, but this can be overridden on a per-field basis through the `editor` keyword argument, e.g. `body = RichTextField(editor='secondary')`.
+By default, `RichTextField` and `RichTextBlock` use the configuration given under the `'default'` key, but this can be overridden on a per-field basis through the `editor` keyword argument, for example `body = RichTextField(editor='secondary')`.
 Within each configuration block, the following fields are recognised:

 -   `WIDGET`: The rich text widget implementation to use.
 Wagtail provides `wagtail.admin.rich_text.DraftailRichTextArea` (a modern extensible editor which enforces well-structured markup).
 Other widgets may be provided by third-party packages.
 -   `OPTIONS`: Configuration options to pass to the widget.
 Recognised options are widget-specific, but `DraftailRichTextArea` accept a `features` list indicating the active rich text features (see [](rich_text_features)).